How to Complete the Cyber Essentials Questionnaire

 The self-assessment is not simply an internal checklist.
 Answers are reviewed by a qualified assessor.
 If the responses indicate that a required control is not in place, or if answers are unclear, inconsistent or inaccurate, the assessor may refuse certification.

-Cyber Essentials’ five technical controls explained
+Cyber Essentials’ five technical controls – what assessors are looking for

 The Cyber Essentials self-assessment questionnaire is structured around the five key technical controls that lie at the heart of the Cyber Essentials scheme.
-Understanding what each of these is designed for should help you interpret the questions in the correct way.

 Firewalls and boundary protection